-Check if your property is at risk of reservoir flooding: Risk of flooding from reservoirs .
+Check if your property is at risk of flooding: Risk of flooding from reservoirs .

 There are a large number of reservoirs in Calderdale, 13 of these have been categorised by a study commissioned by central government as high priority reservoirs.
 An emergency off-site response plan has been developed for each of these 13 reservoirs.
 If you live in an area that may be most affected by a reservoir, you will have received information in November 2013.

-If you live in a flood warning area and have a landline you can receive free flood alerts from the Environment Agency when there is a risk of river flooding to property.
-If you would like to unsubscribe from this, service or change the way you receive warnings, contact the Environment Agency:
+If you live in a flood warning area you can receive free flood alerts from the Environment Agency by phone, email or text message when there is a risk of river flooding to property.
+If you would like to sign up to this service, or change the way you receive warnings, contact the Environment Agency:

 If you are not in a river flooding area, but think you may be vulnerable to surface water flooding, the Council's drainage engineers may be able to give advice.
 Phone Streetcare on: 01422 288002.